dataiku/dss-code-samples/kb/cicd/cicd_azure_project_deployer/README.md

-# CI/CD pipeline sample with Jenkins
+# CI/CD pipeline sample with Azure DevOps

 This is the code for an Azure pipeline to build a full CI/CD sample flow.
 The Azure pipeline definition itself is in the azure-pipelines.yml file.